Feb. 6, 1778 - New York became the third state to ratify the Articles of Confederation.

 Feb.
 6, 1963 – The Coast Guard began its unsuccessful search for the missing Marine Sulphur Queen, a 425-foot freighter which disappeared with a crew of 39 four days earlier.

 Feb.
 6, 1968 – Marine Cpl.
-Michael Wayne Johns of Andalusia, Ala. and Army Cpl.
-Richard Benjamin of Atmore, Ala. were killed in action in Vietnam.
+Army Cpl.
+Richard Benjamin of Atmore, Ala. was killed in action in Vietnam.

 Feb.
 6, 1971 - Alan Shepard hit a few golf balls with a six iron on the surface of that gigantic golf ball known as the moon.
 The first ball landed in a nearby crater.
 The second was hit further, and in the one-sixth gravity of the moon, Shepard said it traveled "miles and miles and miles."

 Feb.
-6, 1973 - During the Vietnam War, supervisors from the International Commission of Control and Supervision (ICCS), delegated to oversee the cease-fire, start to take up their positions.
-The cease-fire had gone into effect as a provision of the Paris Peace Accords.
-The ICCS included representatives from Canada, Poland, Hungary and Indonesia, and was supposed to supervise the cease-fire.
+6, 1973 - Supervisors from the International Commission of Control and Supervision (ICCS), delegated to oversee the cease-fire, start to take up their positions.

 Feb.
 6, 1976 – Princess Marie of Denmark was born in Paris, France.